-When a division of land for which an exemption is claimed is submitted to the Administrator, she/he shall cause the documents to be examined by the designated agents of the governing body (e.g., county attorney, sanitarian, treasurer, and clerk and recorder).
-The Administrator and governing body agents shall examine the claimed exemption to verify that it is the proper use of the claimed exemption and complies with the requirements set forth in the MSPA, the Montana Sanitation in Subdivisions Act, and these regulations.
+Upon submission of a claim to utilize an exemption for a division of land, When a division of land for which an exemption is claimed is submitted to the Administratorthe Planning Staff, she/he shall cause the documents to be initiate an examinationed by the designated agents of the governing body (e.g., county attorney, sanitarian, treasurer, and clerk and recorder).
+The Administrator Planning Staff and governing body agents shall examine the claimed exemption to verify that it is the proper use of the claimed exemption and complies with the requirements set forth in the MSPA, the Montana Sanitation in Subdivisions Act, and these regulations.

 - a.
-Landowners or their agents are encouraged to meet with the Administrator to discuss whether a proposed land division or use of an exemption is in compliance with the criteria in this Section. - b.
-The Administrator shall consider all of the surrounding circumstances when determining whether an exemption is claimed for the purpose of evading the MSPA.
-These circumstances may include but are not limited to: the nature of the claimant's business, the prior history of the particular tract in question, the proposed configuration of the tracts if the proposed exempt transaction is completed, and any pattern of exempt transactions that will result in the equivalent of a subdivision without local government review. - c.
-If the Administrator finds that the proposed use of the exemption complies with the statutes and the criteria set forth in this section, the Administrator shall notify the governing body and advise the clerk and recorder to file the certificate of survey or record the instrument of conveyance and accompanying documents.
-If the Administrator finds that the proposed use of the exemption does not comply with the statutes and criteria, the Administrator shall advise the clerk and recorder not to file or record the documents, and the materials will be returned to the landowner.

-d.
-Within 30 calendar days, the Administrator shall make a written determination of whether the use of the exemption is intended to evade the purposes of the MSPA, explaining the reasons for the determination.
+Landowners or their agents are encouraged to meet with the Administrator Planning Staff to discuss whether a proposed land division or use of an exemption is in compliance with follows the criteria in this Section. - e.
+The Administrator Planning Staff shall consider all-ofall the surrounding circumstances when determining whether an exemption is claimed for the purpose of evading the MSPA.
+These circumstances may include but are not limited to: the nature of the claimant's business, the prior history of the particular tract in question, the proposed configuration of the tracts if the proposed exempt transaction is completed, and any pattern of exempt transactions that will result in the equivalent of a subdivision without local government review. - b.f.
+The Planning Staff shall make a written determination of whether the use of the exemption is intended to evade the purposes of the MSPA, explaining the reasons for the determination. - e.g. If the Administrator Planning Staff finds that the proposed use of the exemption complies with the statutes and the criteria set forth in this section, the Administrator Planning Staff shall notify the governing body and advise the clerk and recorder to file the certificate of survey or record the instrument of conveyance and accompanying documents.
+If the Administrator Planning Staff finds that the proposed use of the exemption does not comply with the statutes and criteria, the Administrator Planning Staff shall advise the clerk and recorder not to file or record the documents, and the materials will be returned to the landowner. - d.h.
+Within 30 calendar days, the Administrator Planning Staff shall make a written determination of whether the use of the exemption is intended to evade the purposes of the MSPA, explaining the reasons for the determination.